hybridious/Artifical-Intelligence/Tracker.md

 - Data parser; before data is to be passed through the linear regression algorithm it needs to be parsed for effiency and quickness.
-(NOT DONE)
+(NOT DONE) twitter.com/skidematician will do this, deadline: nov 30 2017